Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Estimating CATE

 \subsubsection{Multitask-Learners}

-The idea of multitask-learning, or multi-output learning, for causal inference was introduced by \cite{vanderschaar_2017} and \cite{vanderschaar_2018}, in the context of Gaussian Processes.
+The idea of multitask-learning, or multi-output learning, for causal inference was explicitly introduced by \cite{vanderschaar_2017} and \cite{vanderschaar_2018}, in the context of Gaussian Processes.
 The multitask perspective on CATE estimation consists in viewing the two potential outcomes $Y_i^{(0)}$ and $Y_i^{(1)}$ as output of a function $f: \mathcal{X} \rightarrow \mathbb{R}^2$, with $d$-dimensional input space and $2$-dimensional output space, where the output space is indexed by $Z_i$, that acts as ``task identifier".
 CATE estimator is defined as the difference between the elements of the $2$-dimensional output of $f (\cdot)$, i.e.,

-Equation (\ref{multitau}) displays a very similar formulation to a T-Learner; and as in the T-Learner procedure, the sample is divided into the two subgroups for the estimation.
+Equation (\ref{multitau}) displays a very similar formulation to a T-Learner; and as in the T-Learner procedure, the sample is practically split into the two subgroups for the estimation.
 However, the advantage of viewing CATE estimation as a multitask problem is that, instead of estimating the two potential outcomes independently as one would do in a T-Learner or X-Learner, they are estimated ``jointly", through the specification of some hyperparameters that trigger a joint optimization for the two ``tasks": learning $f_{Z=1}$ and $f_{Z=0}$.
 Hence, this approach fits separate conditional mean functions (as in a T-Learner), but at the same time attempts to recover common underlying patterns between the two groups (as in an S-Learner) that would be otherwise lost due to the sample split.
+A side advantage of multioutput learning is related to the fact that joint estimation is convenient in cases where a treatment arm features a substantially smaller number of units, in that the process of borrowing information from the larger group becomes beneficial in fitting the conditional average potential outcome of the other group.